decksplain/decksplain.github.io/_games/cabo.md

 <!--
 Notable changes:
-- The original game has different cards for red and black kings so they could not be matched
+- The original game has different cards for red and black kings so they could not be matched -->

-House rules:
-- Only calling Cabo can earn you 0 points, not having the lowest points
-- You can match opponents cards - this makes it into a potentially aggresive game of snap
+**House rules:**

+Consider the following rules to spice up your game:

+- Black Kings can Spy and (optionally) Swap
+- Cards can be matched and discarded with any card that's discarded
-- Matching a card can be done out of turn
+- Matches can also be done with opponents cards
--->
+  - If you discard an opponents card, you may replace it with one of your own
+- Calling Cabo and winning awards you -3 points